tanglizhe1105/SubgraphMatch/README.md

-#Subgraph Matching
+#Subgraph Matching on Spark

-##Find all these subgraphs matching to query graph in data graph.
+Find all subgraphs which is matched to query graph in data graph.
-##The matching requirs vertex tag matching and edges matching
+The matching requires vertex tag matching and edge matching between result graph and query graph

 for example:
 ```